Baby’s First Sips: When Can They Have Water and How to Give it Safely?

 Mar 18, 2023

-But when it comes to giving your little one their first sips of water, you might wonder: How can I make sure this goes smoothly?
+When discussing your baby’s first sip, you’re always on the right track.
+But when it comes to giving your baby’s first sips of water, you might wonder: How can I make sure this goes smoothly?

 baby water